Mint tea, Morocco

 Quantity of tea consumed in Morocco

-In the 1970s, there was an attempt to grow tea in the Larache region, but it turned out to be more expensive than importing and the experiment was abandoned.
-In 2020, due to the Covid-19 pandemic in Morocco and China affecting tea imports and demand, the Moroccan Association of Tea and Coffee Manufacturers asked its ministry to encourage a resumption of cultivation experiments with the objective of covering 20% of the country’s needs.
+In the 1970s, an attempt was made to grow tea in the Larache region, but it proved more expensive than importing and the experiment was abandoned.
+In 2020, due to the Covid-19 pandemic in Morocco and China that affected imports and tea demand, the Moroccan Association of Tea and Coffee Manufacturers asked its ministry to encourage the resumption of cultivation experiments with the aim of covering 20% of the country’s needs.

-Morocco is thus the world’s largest importer of Chinese green tea, at least from 2008 to 201818 , ahead of Uzbekistan, Togo, Japan, and the United States, and accounts for 17% of China’s green tea exports in 2016 in terms of volume31 and 30% in 201932.
+Thus, Morocco is the world’s leading importer of Chinese green tea, at least from 2008 to 201818 , ahead of Uzbekistan, Togo, Japan and the United States, accounting for 17% of China’s green tea exports in 2016 in terms of volume31 and 30% in 201932.
 The Chinese market accounts for 85-95% of the country’s imported green tea, with the remainder coming from Sri Lanka and India18.
-In the first quarter of 2020, due to the Covid-19 pandemic in Morocco and China, Chinese tea imports fell by 46%.32 The government imported a six-month supply of tea in case of a supply disruption and established trade relations with Sri Lanka.
+In the first quarter of 2020, due to the Covid-19 pandemic in Morocco and China, Chinese tea imports fell by 46% .

-Tea is generally packaged in bulk and very rarely sold in tea bags, but in the second half of the 2010s this form of packaging is gaining popularity.
+Tea is usually packaged in bulk and very rarely sold in bags, but in the second half of the 2010s this form of packaging is gaining popularity.

-The tea import market is dominated by Somathes (formerly ONTS, Office National du Thé et du Sucre) and Mido Food Company (formerly called Haj Hassan Raji35), which together hold 55 percent of imports.
+The tea import market is dominated by Somathes (formerly ONTS, Office National du Thé et du Sucre) and Mido Food Company (formerly Haj Hassan Raji35), which together hold 55% of imports.
 The market is also dominated by Mido Food Company, which holds the largest share of tea imports.
-In 2018, Mido Food Companies, now Haj Hassan Raji again, is the largest group in the country.
+In 2018, Mido Food Companies, now again Haj Hassan Raji, is the largest group in the country.
 It is followed by the Bellakhdar Group, owner of the Lion brand, and the Astaib Group.
-The Zine, Somathes (10% of the market) and Salman groups follow the podium and these six brands make up 80% of the market36.
-In the 2010s, new groups emerged: the Novatis group of the Badaa family, whose main brand is Taj Bladi, and the Astaïb group, owner of the Bellar and Loubane brands, bought the Kamanja brand from the Belafqih group.
+It is followed by the Zine, Somathes (10% of the market) and Salman groups, with these six brands accounting for 80% of the market36.
+In the 2010s, new groups emerged: the Novatis group of the Badaa family, whose main brand is Taj Bladi, and the Astaïb group, owner of the Bellar and Loubane brands, which bought the Kamanja brand from the Belafqih group.
 In 2017, Moncef Belkhayat launched the Miaz brand with his Salman Tea group.
-A year later, the company accounts for 4% of the market.
+One year later, the company represents 4% of the market.

-Somathes owns the Souiri, Kafila and Ménara brands, which accounted for 70% of its sales in 2005 .
-It also owns many regional brands, including Oudaya, sold in the North, and Tour Hassan in the Khouribga and Béni Mellal regions, as well as a luxury brand, Chaâra no 135.
+Somathes owns the Souiri, Kafila and Menara brands, which accounted for 70% of its sales in 2005 .
+It also owns many regional brands, such as Oudaya, sold in the North, and Tour Hassan in the Khouribga and Béni Mellal regions, as well as a luxury brand, Chaâra no 135.

-The Mido Food Company owns the Sultan brand, the most popular brand in the country.
+The Mido Food Company owns the Sultan brand, the country’s most popular brand.
 Other brands in the group include Al Arche and Raïs.